Appendix A: 14-18.1 Academic Forgiveness Policy

 - If all the preceding contacts have been made and the complaint is still not resolved, and the student chooses to appeal, the process is as follows:

-- If the complaint is about a person, the Vice President for Student Services and Enrollment Management notifies the person against whom the complaint has been made.
-If the complaint is regarding a condition, the Vice President for Student Services and Enrollment Management notifies the appropriate person in the organization.
-The Vice President for Student Services and Enrollment Management activates a committee to hear the student’s appeal.
+- If the complaint is about a person, the Vice President for Student Affairs and Enrollment Management notifies the person against whom the complaint has been made.
+If the complaint is regarding a condition, the Vice President for Student Affairs and Enrollment Management notifies the appropriate person in the organization.
+The Vice President for Student Affairs and Enrollment Management activates a committee to hear the student's appeal.
 Membership of the committee is as follows:

-- The Vice President for Student Services and Enrollment Management who serves as the Chair of the Appeals Committee.
+- The Vice President for Student Affairs and Enrollment Management or designee who serves as the Chair of the Appeals Committee.

-- If a complaint involves a Gaston College employee, the Director of Human Resources.
+- If a complaint involves a Gaston College employee, the Chief Administrative Officer or designee.

 - If the complaint involves a Gaston College faculty member, the appropriate divisional vice president.